hadiasghari/pyasn/README.md

 pyasn has been tested using Visual C++ Express 2010, available freely from Microsoft's website, on both the official Python 3.4 release and Miniconda3.
 Other versions of Python, Visual Studio, and Cygwin could also work with minor modifications.

+We plan to release *pyasn* packages to major Linux repositories once it is out of beta.

 Usage